adosia/Heidrun/README.md

 🗹 Track Payment And Drop Asset
 ☐ Manage Admins
 ☐ Manage Queue
-☐ Migrate some of the (Constants)[./application/app/Constants.php] as configurabe settings ☐ Handle multiple native assets in a single utxo
+☐ Migrate some of the constants as configurabe settings on the GUI ☐ Handle multiple native assets in a single utxo
 ```